-Here in Colorado, temperatures can drop into the single digits.
-My goal was to keep as much heat from the car engine in the garage as possible.
-I just wanted to make it a little more comfortable and hopefully keep the temperature above 32°F so paint and other stuff like caulking tubes wouldn’t get ruined.
+Here in Colorado, temperatures regularly drop into the single digits.
+I just wanted to keep the temperature above 32°F so paint and other stuff like caulking tubes wouldn’t get ruined.

-I spent about $1,500 insulating the walls, ceiling and the door itself.
+Home Depot had a special on fiber glass insulation, so I spent about $1,500 insulating the walls, ceiling and the door itself.
 I knew I wasn’t going to make it super warm like inside the house, because I wasn’t actively heating it with natural gas or electricity.
-In the end, I can tell you, it was a waste of money for me.

-Bottom line is, unless your garage is heated, insulation will have little affect on the temperature inside your garage in cold climates.
-Just because you add insulation won’t make the garage that much warmer or cooler.
+Unless your garage is heated, insulation will have little affect on the temperature inside your garage in cold climates.
+Insulating the garage won’t make it warmer.

-The main purpose of insulation is to slow the conduction of heat from the walls and ceiling to the outside and vice-verse.
-Insulation by itself does not generate heat.
+The main purpose of insulation is to slow the conduction of heat from the walls and ceiling to the outside, and vice-verse.
+Insulation does not generate heat.
 If your garage is already cold, the area will virtually remain the same temperature whether you have insulation or not.
-When you open your garage door, you recycle the air in a matter of seconds then trap the new cold air.
-Or think about your house.
-If you were to turn off the furnace or the A/C, the house is going to either cool down or warm up rather quickly.
-But if the garage has neither a heater or a cooler, it’s going to be pretty close to ambient outside temperature.
+When a garage door is opened, the air is recycled in a matter of seconds then traps new cold air.

 And no, things like a refrigerator, freezer, or lights will not heat the garage to make the insulation worthwhile.
 A car engine does add a little heat, but it won’t last long.

-Some have argued that the wall(s) which separate the main house from the garage will allow some heat to pass and thus warm the garage, but that shouldn’t be the case!
-The walls which separate the garage from your main house should be insulated to prevent as much heat as possible from conducting into the garage from the house.
-If those walls are not insulated or not insulated enough, such that your garage is warm without a heater, then that is something I would fix immediately so as to retain as much heat as possible in the living space of your house where your heater is working hard to keep it warm.
-In that case, adding more insulation may be necessary, which will save you money.
+Some say the wall(s) which separate the main house from the garage allow heat to pass, warming the garage.
+But that shouldn’t be the case!
+The walls should be insulated to prevent heat from conducting into the garage from the house.
+If those walls are not insulated enough, such that your garage is warm without a heater, then that is something I would fix immediately.
+You want to retain as much heat as possible in the living space of your house.
+Your heater is working hard to keep it warm where you spend most of your time.

 In warm climates, I’m not sure why you’d want to insulate at all.
-Bringing a hot car engine into a insulated garage on a hot day will just make it warmer.
-I have that problem in the summer and end up opening the garage door to cool things down, which defeats the purpose of insulating.
+Bringing a hot car engine into an insulated garage on a hot day will just make it warmer.
+I have that problem in the summer and usually open the garage door to cool things down.
+This defeats the purpose of insulating.

-If I spent a lot of time in the garage and added a heater or A/C, that’s a totally different story and I would see a big difference.
-In that case, insulating the garage is definitely worth it because I’d want as much of the heat or cool air to stay in the garage for as long as possible (running a heater or A/C costs a lot of money).
+If I spent a lot of time in the garage and added a heater or A/C, that’s a totally different story.
+In that case, insulating the garage is definitely worth it because I’d want as much of the heat or cool air to stay in the garage for as long as possible.
+Running a heater or air conditioner costs a lot of money.

-But before you do anything, the best way to make your garage a little more comfortable is to stop any cold air infiltrating into your garage from the outside.
+The best way to make your garage a little more comfortable is to stop any cold air infiltrating into your garage from outside.
 Put new weather-stripping down where the garage door makes contact with the ground.
-If you have a door entrance from outside into the garage, make sure the seal is intact and no air is coming in around the frame.
+Make sure the seal is intact and no air is coming in around an exterior door frame.
 Use expanding foam to fill in gaps.
 These are good first steps that will only cost you about $80 and can make quite a difference.
 Even a slight draft can make your garage feel much colder than it really is, especially when it’s 10°F outside.